7wingfly/autok8s/vmware/VMwareParameters_Worker.md

 # VMware Worker Parameters
 The following is a list of all available parameters you can use with the `vmware_setup_worker_node.sh` script.
-Below are some examples to help you get started and notes on things to watch for when setting certain parameter values.
+Below are examples and notes to help you get started and to highlight things to watch for when setting some parameter values.

 Parameter values wrapped in quotes must include the quotes when used.
 <br>